plotly/plotly.py-docs/notebooks/bar-charts.md

 ### Dash Example

 [Dash](https://plot.ly/products/dash/) is an Open Source Python library which can help you convert plotly figures into a reactive, web-based application.
 Below is a simple example of a dashboard created using Dash.
-Its [source code](https://github.com/plotly/simple-example-chart-apps/tree/master/dash-barplot) can easily be deployed to a PaaS.
+Its [source code](https://github.com/plotly/simple-example-chart-apps/tree/master/dash-barplot) is also show below and can easily be deployed to a PaaS (platform as a service).

 ```python
 from IPython.display import IFrame